-The Golden Jubilee Award, an accolade recognising outstanding commitment to and leadership of the veterinary nursing profession, has been relaunched for 2016, following some changes to the award process and criteria.
+The Golden Jubilee Award is an accolade recognising outstanding commitment to and leadership of the veterinary nursing profession.

 The award was first launched by VN Council in 2011 to mark the 50th anniversary of the first RCVS veterinary nursing training scheme and to recognise outstanding service to the profession.
 Nominations for the award are invited every year and it is given out at RCVS Day - our Annual General Meeting and Awards Day.